 Exhaustion is really common for student athletes, but is it inevitable?

-If we want to see a whole squad of exciting players like Lily, Phoebe and Milly on the pitch, we need to be aware of what to look for, recognise what intervention is needed, support the player and parent to make it realistic in their unique circumstances and monitor or follow up to ensure it’s working.
+If we want to see a whole squad of exciting players like Ella, Phoebe and Milly on the pitch, we need to be aware of what to look for, recognise what intervention is needed, support the player and parent to make it realistic in their unique circumstances and monitor or follow up to ensure it’s working.

-Each one of the players has a menstrual health and fuelling issue which won’t be solved by a one off workshop because they think this is normal and nothing can be done - it can and in each of these cases, these players are now thriving through easy, highly impactful interventions.
+Each one of the players has a menstrual health and fuelling issue which won’t be solved by a one off workshop because they think this is normal and nothing can be done - it can and in each of these cases, these players are now thriving through careful, highly impactful interventions.

 What can I offer your team?